YuChou20/Automated-Codebook-Learning-with-Error-Correcting-Output-Code-Technique/README.md

 * `acl_tfc_testing.py`: This file is used to evaluate the performance of the ACL-TFC model.
 Model training must be completed using `acl_tfc_training.py` to obtain the trained model weight before evaluating its performance.

+## Datasets
+This study utilizes four datasets: [CIFAR-10](https://www.tensorflow.org/datasets/catalog/cifar10), [MNIST](https://www.tensorflow.org/datasets/catalog/mnist), [Fashion-MNIST](https://www.tensorflow.org/datasets/catalog/fashion_mnist), and [GTSRB](https://www.tensorflow.org/datasets/catalog/visual_domain_decathlon).
+There is no need to manually download these datasets before running the program; all datasets will be automatically downloaded during program execution.
+The default path for the datasets is "./datasets".
+Please create the corresponding folder before running any programs.

 ## Config file

 Before running SimCLR, make sure you choose the correct running configurations.
 You can change the running configurations by passing keyword arguments to the ```run.py``` file.